 She wrote out prescriptions for a higher dosage of my current antidepressant, an anxiety medication and a mood stabilizer.
 Part of me was excited about the prospect of feeling better — emerging from the isolating mental fog that had surrounded me for so long, and actually enjoying my kids again.
 Another part of me was scared that these medicines would make things worse.
 The doctor had warned me of that possibility, and also cautioned me that I would probably never feel GREAT, but that we were going for “good enough.”
 Good enough to function sanely, good enough to make it from one day to the next, good enough to not burden the lives of my family with my symptoms.
 This didn’t set well with me, because I’m not the type of person that accepts “good enough” anything out of myself.
 I’m a highly driven, goal-oriented individual, that is, when I’m not in the pits of hell depression.
 I knew that I would need to explore accompanying treatment options to enable myself to surpass the “good enough” range of functioning… I had dreams to pursue and a life to live.

 At that moment, I began to realize that while managing Bipolar II was not going to be easy, doing my best to do so was the key to living out an amazingly fulfilling life.
 I had what I needed to truly survive inside of me — my determination, faith in God, and a thirst for knowledge.
 Making use of those has taken me far, and six years after being diagnosed (and having two more children) life isn’t always easy, but I wouldn’t trade it.
 Using those internal resources has shown me that changes in diet, medications and exercise, as well as a good support system are key.
 In some ways, the feeling of being told I have Bipolar Disorder has fueled my drive to do things I might not have attempted otherwise, like running a marathon (I discovered that running helps my symptoms).
 It also inspires me to be an even better mother than I ever dreamed I could.
-I have Bipolar, and I’m learning that it’s not such a horrible thing.
+I have Bipolar, and I’m learning that it’s not such a horrible thing after all.